GENERAL TERMS AND CONDITIONS

 (b) inform the recipient of the Confidential Information that the information released is confidential and, where possible, use its reasonable endeavours to ensure that the information is kept confidential by such recipient; and

 (c) promptly notify the other Party of such release of Confidential Information, specifying the information disclosed, the recipient of the information, and the circumstances giving rise to the duty to disclose it, unless such notification is prohibited by law, court or authority order or stock exchange rules. - Each Party shall cease using Confidential Information received from the other Party promptly upon termination of the Agreement or when the Party no longer needs the Confidential Information in question for the purpose of the Agreement and, unless the Parties separately agree on the returning of such material, destroy materials containing Confidential Information and all copies thereof.
-Each Party shall, however, be entitled to retain copies as required by law.
+Each Party shall, however, have the right to retain copies as required by law.

-7 USE OF SUBCONTRACTORS
+7 SUBCONTRACTORS

 8 PERSONAL DATA